steveloughran/kerberos_and_hadoop/sections/web_and_rest.md

 The sole source of information is the JDK source, and anything which IDE decompilers can add if you end up stepping in to vendor-specific classes.

+There is [one readme file](https://github.com/ddopson/openjdk-test/blob/master/sun/net/www/protocol/http/spnegoReadme) hidden in the test documentation.

 ## Configuring Firefox to use SPNEGO